shadowman-lab/Ansible-Development/devspaces/README.md

 # Pull From Password Protected Registry

-1) Login to OpenShift Dev Space
+1) Login to OpenShift Dev Spaces

 2) Click username in top right and select User Preferences